Licenses & Trade Names

 In order to obtain a hunting, combination fishing/hunting or trapping license you must present either a Department of Environmental Protection Firearms Safety Certificate or a previous Connecticut resident hunting, combination fishing/hunting or trapping license which is less than five years old.

-Fishing licenses are required for anyone over 15 years old.
+Fishing licenses are required for anyone 16 years old or older.

 Hunting and fishing guides are available when you purchase your license.

-If your sporting license is lost or destroyed, you may now receive a duplicate license for no charge from the Windsor Town Clerk’s Office or from the DEP website at www.ct.gov.
-NOTE: You will need to know your Conservation ID number when you are reprinting licenses from the DEP website.
+A lost or destroyed license may be replaced for no charge from the Windsor Town Clerk’s Office or from the DEEP website.
+NOTE: You will need to know your Conservation ID number when you are reprinting licenses from the DEEP website.

 **Handicapped License – CGS Sec.
 26-29b – provides a free hunting and/or fishing license to individuals who have permanently lost the use of a limb.
 These licenses are available at town clerk offices.
 Non-residents are eligible for this free license if their state provides the same privilege to Connecticut residents.
 Verification of the disability, signed by a licensed physician, must be presented.

 Establishments seeking to obtain a liquor license need to apply for one with the State Liquor Control Commission, which is a division of the CT Department of Consumer Protection.
+The liquor license application requires the signature of several town officials.
 Once final approval of the liquor permit is issued by the Liquor Control Commission, the owner of the establishment must then record the permit in the Town Clerk’s Office.
-Fee for recording the permit is $2.00.
+Fee for recording the permit is $20.00.

 For more information on applying for a liquor license, contact the Liquor Control Division at 860-713-6210.